 The core story of Terror in the Midnight Sun, about 30 - 40 minutes' worth of the movie's short running time, is fairly straightforward.
 Something that is first thought to be a meteor has crashed into the remote northern wilds of Lapland.
 An expedition is hurriedly formed, consisting of an American scientist, Dr. Frederick Wilson (Robert Burton), a Swedish geologist and playboy, Eric Engstrom (Sten Gester), and various local scientific and military types.
 The mystery is heightened when local witnesses claim that the object traveled horizontally over the country for hundreds of miles before crashing into the base of a mountain.
 The team observes from the air that the object left long skidmarks in the tundra, very uncharacteristic for a meteor.
 Other mysterious occurrences may be connected to the meteor: huge animal tracks are seen in the vicinity of avalanches that seem to have no cause, and a herd of reindeer is decimated, possibly by the owner of the improbably large tracks.

-the eerie geodesic craft in It Came from Outer Space (1953).
+Terror's alien spacecraft (right) was apparently inspired by the eerie geodesic craft in It Came from Outer Space (1953). |

 The rest of the expedition members return to a wrecked plane and a dead pilot.
 Diane, the Olympic athlete, and Erik volunteer to ski to the nearest Laplander village for help.
 Mid-way, they take shelter in a rescue cabin, where the giant creature makes its first appearance.
 The scene is very well done, with the flickering fireplace in the darkened cabin contributing to the spooky atomosphere (see the clip below).
 The lumbering creature causes an avalanche that destroys the cabin and knocks Eric out cold.
 Diane tries to flee on foot, but gets scooped up and carried away by the beast, classic monster style.

-The Death figure (left) from Ingmar Bergman's The Seventh Seal (1957)
+The Death figure (left) from Ingmar Bergman's The Seventh Seal (1957) seems to have been the model for Terror's hooded aliens. |

 Screenwriter Arthur C. Pierce, a Navy combat photographer in World War II, contributed to a number of B (and even cheaper) sci-fi movies of the '50s, '60s and '70s, including The Cosmic Man (1959), Edgar G. Ulmer's Beyond the Time Barrier (1960), The Human Duplicators (1965), and The Astral Factor (1976; with Robert Foxworth and Stefanie Powers).
 (He was the uncredited director of both Duplicators and The Astral Factor.)
 Robert Burton (Dr. Wilson) did tons of TV in all genres from the '50s right up to his death in 1962.
 His last film credit was the execrable The Slime People (1963), where he played another standard issue professor.